NREL/ProgressiveHedging.jl/docs/src/examples/basic.md

 # Basic Example

 A basic example on using ProgressiveHedging.jl.

-This example is also available as a jupyter notebook under the examples directory.
+This example is also available as the script basic_example.jl in the example directory.

 Here we will use ProgressiveHedging.jl to solve the simple problem